cozy/cozy-client-js/docs/README.md

 **v3** will not support **server-side** applications.
 We will support server side modules managed by server administrator, but the applications themselves will all be **client-side** application.

-This repository provides a library which allows you build a **client-side** application compatible with both version.
+This repository provides a library which allows you to build a **client-side** application compatible with both version.

 The former javascript library for making client-side application was `cozy-browser-sdk`.
 We aim to deprecate it once `cozy-client-js` reaches feature-parity.